ucl-cssb/cneta/README.md

 ## Output
-* *-cn.txt.gz: The total copy number for each site on each sample
+* *-cn.txt.gz: The total copy number at each site for each sample
 * *-rel-times.txt: The sampling time of tip nodes
-* *-allele-cn.txt.gz: The allele-specific copy number for each site on each sample
+* *-allele-cn.txt.gz: The allele-specific copy number at each site for each sample
+* *-inode-cn.txt.gz: The copy number at each site for each internal node in the tree
 * *-info.txt: The time of each node and the total number of mutations simulated on each branch of the tree, grouped by lineages of tip nodes.
 * *-mut.txt: The list of simulated mutations on each branch of the tree.
 * *-tree.txt: The simulated tree in tab-delimited format